Stability of symmetric spaces of noncompact type under Ricci flow: Proofs of the main theorems

 and recall that by Corollary \ref{Cor:Shi} we have $|\nabla^m h_t| < C_m \varepsilon_m$ for $t \in [\frac12 \sigma_0^2, \sigma^2]$.
 So on $B_{\sigma_0}(x) \times [\frac12 \sigma_0^2, \sigma^2]$, we can find a splitting $h_t = h^1_t + h^2_t$ such that $|\nabla^m h_t^1|, |\nabla^m h_t^2| < C_m \varepsilon_m$ and

 Using a suitable partition of unity, we can glue those splittings together.
-It is clear that we can extend this splitting to the time interval $[0, \sigma^2]$ such that the zero order bounds hold on $[0, \frac12 \sigma_0^2]$. \end{proof}
+Since these estimates are uniform in time, we can extend this splitting to the time interval $[0, \sigma^2]$ such that the zero order bounds hold on $[0, \frac12 \sigma_0^2]$. \end{proof}